Kitchen sensory bin using birdseed! Perfect indoor or outdoor sensory bin activity!

 Every once and a while I like to change things up and set up a kitchen sensory bin using different sensory materials as the food.
 We have done rice and bubbles in the past and both were a total hit.

 This Fall I decided to do a birdseed kitchen.
-Partly because I had a big bag of birdseed that I neglected to use in the spring and partly because I knew that it would be lots of fun!
+I had a big bag of birdseed that I neglected to use in the spring and I knew that it would be lots of fun to play with!

-- Toy kitchen instruments (such as pots and pans, plates, cups, measuring cups or spoons, wooden spoons, egg cartons and any other toys they have that would be fun to use)
+- Play kitchen toys (such as pots and pans, plates, cups, measuring cups or spoons, wooden spoons or egg cartons)

 From the very first time you start playing with sensory bins with your little one you should set some ground rules.
 Let them know that they should do their best to keep the mess inside the bin.

-When we first started potential messy activities like this I would always tape a large plastic table cloth (the kind you can get at the dollar store) under the bin to catch any pieces that flew out.
+When we first started messy activities like this I would always tape a large plastic table cloth (the dollar store kind) under the bin to catch any pieces that flew out.

 But at the end of the day I did not want to be nagging her all the time to not make a mess, I just wanted her to play.
 The plastic sheet made cleaning up a breeze.

-This type of sensory bin is so great for developing and letting your child develop their imaginative play skills as well as their creativity.
+This type of sensory bin is so great for letting your child develop their imaginative play skills as well as their creativity.

 This is something children do so well and don’t really need a lot assistance with by the time they are in preschool.